-Companies that hold digital assets on their balance sheet — for stablecoin payroll, cross-border settlements, yield strategies, or product operations — quickly hit the limits of a personal wallet.
-One private key, one signer, no audit trail.
-That model doesn't survive a finance team, let alone an audit.
+Companies holding digital assets on their balance sheet — for stablecoin payroll, cross-border settlements, yield, or product flows — outgrow a personal wallet within weeks.
+One private key, one signer, no audit trail, no policy.
+In 2026 the question is no longer "do we need a treasury wallet" — it's which shape:

 What is a treasury wallet?